Akash3121/AWS-DVA-C02/Notes.md

 features aurora:
 - automatic failover, backup and recovery, isolation and security, indstry compliance, push button scaling, automated patching with zero downtime, advanced monitoring, routine maintenance, backtrack: restore data at any point of time without using backups.

+Aurora hands on:

+RDS  > create database > standard create > aurora mysql > choose version  > choose prod template > create passwords > cluster storage config - chooose standard > burstable classes > availability and durability > create an aurora replica or reader node in diff az > choose vpc > database port 3306 (mysql port by default)

+once everything is created, there would be onw writer instance and one reader instance, you can add reader by clicking actions > add reader

+or add replica auto scaling (undre actions too)